Overall dimensions of the car

 Caution: Do not mix diesel fuel with gasoline.
 Otherwise, the fuel system will be damaged.

-- Mix diesel fuel with kerosene only in a container approved for fuel, not in the vehicle's fuel tank.
+- Mix diesel fuel with kerosene only in a container approved for fuel, but not in the vehicle's fuel tank.

 Fuel consumption